mirfieldchurch/mirfieldchurch.github.io/_sermons/2020-07-05-Morning-Sermon.md

 ---
-title: Mystery Made Known - Audio
+title: A Prayer For More - Audio
 testament: New
 pastor: Dave Puttick
 book: Ephesians 3 v 14-21